kinchims/signalr-decorators/README.md

     }
 ```
-With decorators we can define a function in the class to do the same thing; while having the binding in the place as the definition.
+With decorators we can define a method in the class to do the same thing; while having the binding in the place as the definition.

 ```
 @HubRoute("send")